constanceyu/crud/week01/exercise/exercise01.md

             The Killing|1956|40.759

 6. Query 6: Get the title of every film that has the *word* "A" in it (not the letter, but the word).
-    - Expected results:
+    - Expected result:

             2001: A Space Odyssey
             A Clockwork Orange

 7. Query 7a and 7b
     - Query 7a: Get the total number of roles stored in the starring table
-        - Expected results:
+        - Expected result:

                 65

     - Query 7b: Now get the number of unique actors recorded in the starring table
-        - Expected results:
+        - Expected result:

                 61

 8. Get the minimum, maximum, average and sum total of the boxoffice numbers for all films
-    - Expected results:
+    - Expected result:

             0|190000|43659.9230769231|567579.0